2 Best Natural Teas Rich in Magnesium

 - Mental and physical fatigue that lasts for more than a month.
 It’s not only temporary – this kind of fatigue will last throughout the day.

-- You find it hard to concentrate.
+- It’s hard for you to concentrate.

 - You suffer from headaches at least half of the days of the month.